CSE Ethics Charter

 The CSE Ethics Charter defines the values and ethics and expected behaviours of employees of the Communications Security Establishment Canada (CSE) to guide and support CSE employees in their professional activities.
 The content of this document emphasizes the importance of employees making value-based decisions and conducting their duties in an ethical and professional manner.

-Values and ethics play a fundamental role in transforming a sound culture and maintaining long-term organizational success.
+Values and ethics play a fundamental role in transforming a sound culture and ensuring long-term organizational success.
 This is especially relevant to a government organization where transparency is not discretionary and public trust is paramount.

 We are all responsible for preserving public confidence in the integrity of management and operations within the organization.
 Prerequisites for success in this regard, beyond a robust accountability structure, include the exercise of ethical conduct and political neutrality.